danielyxie/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

 Editing our Hacking Script
 --------------------------
 Now that we have a hacking level of 10, we can hack the :code:`joesguns` server.
-This server will be slightly more profitable than :code:`foodnstuff`.
-Therefore, we want to change our hacking script to target :code:`joesguns` instead of :code:`foodnstuff`.
+This server will be slightly more profitable than :code:`n00dles`.
+Therefore, we want to change our hacking script to target :code:`joesguns` instead of :code:`n00dles`.

 Go to |Terminal| and edit the hacking script by entering::